0xAX/linux-insides/SyncPrim/linux-sync-1.md

 } arch_spinlock_t;
 ```

 We will not stop on this structures for now.
-Let's look at the operations on a spinlock.
+Let's look at the operations on a `spinlock`.
 The Linux kernel provides following main operations on a `spinlock`:

 * `spin_lock_init` - produces initialization of the given `spinlock`;
 * `spin_lock` - acquires given `spinlock`;